USAFrenzy/HomeLab/Proxmox/References/Creating_Templates/Template_Creation.md

 #### 12) Optional Steps After The Template Has Been Made ####
 - When cloning the template into a VM, prefer to use ```full clone``` as this copies the entire template and not a differential copy
-- When firing up VMs made from this template, they will have the same name due to what was set in the template
+- When firing up VMs made from this template, they *may* have the same name due to what was set in the template.
+If happens to be the case:
-  - To ammend this, run "```sudo nano \etc\hostname```" and rename the default name to whatever is desired
+  - To ammend this, run "```sudo nano /etc/hostname```" and rename the default name to whatever is desired
-  - Then run "```sudo nano \etc\hosts```" and rename the default name used to whatever was used in the previous step
+  - Then run "```sudo nano /etc/hosts```" and rename the default name used to whatever was used in the previous step
   - Then reboot the VM
 _____________________________